osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 	- The *Label Visibility* option allows hiding or showing the diagram element's label.
 	- Font size can be edited by selecting the font size drop-down menu.
 	- Line width can be edited by selecting the line width drop-down menu.
-	- Elements can be shown as an image by clicking the set image button and selecting *Select...* to select the desired image.
-Images can be shown/hidden by clicking the check box.
+	- Elements can be shown as an image by selecting the set image button and selecting *Select...* and then selecting the desired image.
+Whether the image is shown as an image or using standard notation can be toggled by selecting the *Show as Image* check box.
 The editor supports the following image file types: bmp, png, jpg, gif.
 	- Outline color can be edited by clicking the outline button and selecting the desired color.
 	- Font color can be edited by clicking the font color button and selecting the desired color.
 	- Background color can be edited by clicking the background color button and selecting the desired color.